mckinsey/vizro/vizro-core/docs/pages/user_guides/assets.md

 ## Overwriting CSS properties in selective components
 To overwrite CSS properties of selective components, provide an ID to the relevant component and target the right CSS property.
-For more information on how CSS selectors work, see [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selector_structure).
+For more information, see this [CSS selectors tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selector_structure).

 Let's say we want to change the background and font-color of one [`Card`][vizro.models.Card] instead of all existing Cards in the Dashboard.
 We can use the ID of the outermost Div to target the inner sub-components of the card.
 Note that all our components have an ID attached to the outermost Div,